70s music questions for your home pub quiz - TheNewsTrace

 - The movie Rocketman charts the rise of which 70s famous person?

-- What’s the actual identify of Ok.C. from Ok.C. and the Sunshine Band?
+- What’s the actual identify of Okay.C. from Okay.C. and the Sunshine Band?

-- Which track from Grease offered essentially the most singles within the UK?
+- Which track from Grease offered probably the most singles within the UK?

 - Which Led Zeppelin track famously references Norse mythology?

-- Which member of the Electrical Mild Orchestra left to kind Wizzard in July 1972?
+- Which member of the Electrical Mild Orchestra left to type Wizzard in July 1972?

 Solutions